 Republic of Colombia.
-President: Juan Manuel Santos Calderón, first elected in June 2010.
-Re-elected in June 2014 with 50.95% of the popular vote.
+President: Iván Duque, elected in June 2018 with 54% of the vote.

 Organisation of American States (OAS), United Nations, Unión de Naciones Suramericanas (UNASUR)